 My dad technically ordered this dish but I did have about a third of it.

 He defended himself by saying he was starving after swimming and couldn’t wait till dinner.
-So he barely ate anything other than some soup, two little raviolis (one from each tasting dish), and a third of the fish (my mom also ate one-third of his fish).
+So he barely ate anything other than some soup, two little kinds of ravioli (one from each tasting dish), and a third of the fish (my mom also ate one-third of his fish).

 I have noticed many fine-dining restaurants don’t drown their fish with sauce.
 It’s probably because they want customers to taste how fresh the food is.
 This dish is like that too.
 The sauce is salmoriglio, which wasn’t overwhelming.

-Overall Thoughts on Angelini
+Final Thoughts – Angelini

+After trying this place myself, I can only say it’s okay.
 If you’re in the area and want some fancy food, you can consider visiting Angelini.